arlyon/felling/.github/CONTRIBUTING.md

 # Contributing

-## Setting up the Dev Environment

 If you have any improvements in mind or bug fixes up your sleeve, PRs are welcome.
 Localization is always appreciated.
 Translations are crude and google-translated so if you have a better translation please open an issue or correct it yourself.

+## Setting up the Dev Environment

-To set up the development environment:
+To set up the development environment in IDEA:

 - clone the repo
 - run `./gradlew setupDecompWorkspace`